MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-multiplayer-2015-faq.md

 ### If a game session has open player slots and supports join in progress, why would users not be able to find the session once it has started?

 When a game session starts, it is no longer advertised on the matchmaking service.
 If player slots become available within the session and the arbiter (host) wants to attract new players, the arbiter must create a new match ticket for the in-progress session with the **MatchmakingService.CreateMatchTicketAsync** method.
 The ticket advertises the session again and finds more players.
-See [SmartMatch Matchmaking](../matchmaking/matchmaking-overview.md).
+See [Matchmaking overview](../matchmaking/live-matchmaking-overview.md).

 ### If a game session is open, can a user who has just joined a game simply join the session and start playing without having to wait for the reservation?